If I Can't Have Love, I Want Power: Promotion and release

-Halsey performed "Lilith" at The Game Awards 2022 as a joint promotion with Diablo IV whose primary antagonist shares the same name.
+Halsey performed the Diablo IV Anthem version of "Lilith" at The Game Awards 2022 as a joint promotion with Diablo IV whose primary antagonist shares the same name.
+The full version with Suga of BTS was released on June 5, 2023 along with the music video.

 Film

-On July 13, 2021, Halsey posted a trailer across her social media to an hour-long film, titled If I Can't Have Love, I Want Power as well, which preceded the album as its companion.
+On July 13, 2021, Halsey posted a trailer across her social media to an hour-long film, titled If I Can't Have Love, I Want Power as well; the trailer preceded the album as its companion.
 The accompanying film is directed by American filmmaker Colin Tilley, who previously directed Halsey's music videos for "Without Me" and "You Should Be Sad" (2020).
 Actress Sasha Lane appears in the film and is credited as a co-star on the film's promotional material.
 It is rated R.

 The film features music from the album.
 Rolling Stone reported that the film incorporates fantasy, drawing visual influences from American television series Game of Thrones and the 2006 film Marie Antoinette, alongside themes of motherhood and mysticism in its storyline.
 Halsey was styled by American stylist Law Roach in the film; Halsey's own beauty line, About-Face, was used for her makeup.
 The opening of the trailer states, "this film is about the lifelong social labyrinth of sexuality and birth" and "the greatest horror stories never told were buried with the bodies of those who died in that labyrinth."

 The film was screened exclusively for one night, in select IMAX cinema theatres.
 On July 29, 2021, a second trailer, titled "woman/god trailer", soundtracked with lyrics "I am not a woman, I'm a god/ I am not a martyr, I'm a problem/ I am not a legend, I'm a fraud" from the eleventh track of the album "I Am Not a Woman, I'm a God", was released on July 29, 2021.
 She announced the list of cities in the US the film will be screened on August 25, 2021, and the international cities on August 26, ahead of the album's release on August 27.
 The tickets went for sale on August 3, 2021.
 If I Can't Have Love, I Want Power was released on October 7, 2021, on HBO Max.
 In celebration of the album's one-year anniversary, Halsey released a limited collector's edition Blu-Ray of the film, which comes with the film and a CD of the album, housed in a 64-page picture book of production stills, behind-the-scenes photos, and artwork by Halsey.